Radisson station

 Radisson station is a Montreal Metro station in the borough of Mercier–Hochelaga-Maisonneuve in Montreal, Quebec, Canada.
 It is operated by the Société de transport de Montréal (STM) and serves the Green Line.
 It is in the district of Saint-Jean-de-Dieu.
 It opened on June 6, 1976, as part of the extension of the Green Line to Honoré-Beaugrand station.

 Overview

 Designed by Papineau, Gérin-Lajoie, Le Blanc, Edwards, it is a normal side platform station built partly in tunnel, with a very tall, vaulted volume over the eastern part of the platform.
 This contains the transept and a tall escalator shaft rising unsupported to the ticket hall above.
 The latter gives access to three entrances.
 The station serves a metropolitan bus terminus and a park and ride lot.

+In 2022, the STM's Universal Accessibility Report noted that preliminary design work to make the station accessible was underway.

 Origin of the name

 The station is named for rue Radisson.
 Pierre-Esprit Radisson (c.
 1640–1710) was a French explorer who was instrumental in the development of the Hudson's Bay Company.